Mezzirak/Quantum-playground/README.md

 ## 🌌 Quantum Playground

-Quantum Playground is an interactive Python application for exploring **quantum wavefunctions** and **eigenstates** in both **1D and 2D potentials**.
-Users can select the potential type, adjust parameters with sliders, and visualise eigenstates and probability densities.
-The 2D visualisations are fully interactive using **Plotly**, allowing rotation, zoom, and pan.
+Quantum Playground is an interactive Python application for exploring the stationary Schrödinger equation in one and two dimensions.
+It allows users to study quantum systems under a variety of potentials, including harmonic oscillators, infinite square wells, and double wells, as well as user-defined custom potentials.

 It allows you to **compute eigenvalues, eigenfunctions, and probability densities**, and visualise quantum systems interactively.